My Tips on How To Dress For Your Maternity Photo Session

 Although I do have a client closet with dresses you can borrow, you may want to get your own dress.

 I want to make your search for what to wear for maternity photos as easy as possible!
-So here are my favorite amazon dresses for maternity sessions (I own these so I know they’re good).
-They come in more colors than just what is shown below, as well.
+So here are my favorite Amazon dresses for maternity sessions (I own these so I know they’re good).
+Most come in more colors than just what is shown in the main image, as well.
 Tip: read the reviews on what sizes to get.
 When buying non-maternity dresses typically you need to order one size larger than you would wear normally.

 This dress is from Pink Blush